thorstenkramm/mod_retry_later/README.md

 ### CUSTOMISING THE RESPONSE DOCUMENT

 Because the module acts before virtual hosts are loaded, error documents specified in your regular Apache configuration are ignored.
-If you want to return a custom HTML page when a client reaches the a client hits the rate limit, you can add a line like this to the module configuration:
+If you want to return a custom HTML page when a client hits the rate limit, you can add a line like this to the module configuration:

     DOSResponseDocument /var/www/html/429.html

+### RUNNING BEHIND A REVERSE PROXY

+You can instruct the module to retrieve te client's IP address from a custom header instead of using the remote IP address from the connection.
+Insert a line like this to the configuration file:

+    DOSClientIPHeader my-ip

+The above example cause the module to give the value of the "my-ip" header preference over the remote IP address.
+If the header contains a list of values, the last (most right) element is used.

+Therefore, the traditional X-Forwarded-For header is not suitable.
+If you run Apache behind a reverse proxy, the proxy must insert the client's IP address in a custom header you can trust.

+If a client adds values to this header the module will ignore it, because these values will be the first in the list.

+Header names are not case-sensitive.
+Using "my-ip" or "My-IP" gives the same results.

+### DEBUG LOGGING

+By inserting a line like this to the configuration, you can enable additional logging.

+    DOSDebugLog /tmp/retry_later_debug.log

+You get log lines like this example:

+    [2024-05-17 09:42:57] "GET /" 429 "curl/7.74.0" "Remote-IP: ::1", "Real-Client-IP (From connection): ::1"
+    [2024-05-17 09:39:59] "GET /" 429 "curl/7.74.0" "Remote-IP: ::1", "Real-Client-IP (From Header my-ip): 192.167.9.92"

+This debug logging is only useful if you pretend retrieving the client's IP address from a custom header.
+All requests and response code are logged to the Apache access log anyway.
+If you retrieve the client's IP address from the connection (default), the debug log contains the same information as the access log.

+If the client's IP address is extracted from a custom header, the log contains both, the IP address from the connection, usually the IP address from the reverse proxy, and the IP address retrieved from the custom header.

+**A note on system**

+If you run Apache2 from systemd the log file might not be written because systemd prevents it.
+Run Apache in foreground to activate the debug log.

+    apachectl -D FOREGROUND

 ## TWEAKING APACHE